- Our contact details

 We will only retain your information for as long as you consent or for as long as necessary to fulfil our legal or statutory obligations, our business need or because it is of historical importance.
 This means that we may retain some of your personal information for a set period of time after our relationship with you has ended.

 If you register your interest, we will only retain your information for as long as you consent or at the maximum of two years.

 If you sign up for RCPCH Conference and exhibition and are not a member, we will continue to retain your data and send communications about future conferences for two years, unless you withdraw consent.
-If you are a member, we will continue to contact you in line with your mailing preferences on your RCPCH online account.
+If you are a member, or have a free online account with us, we will continue to contact you in line with your mailing preferences on your RCPCH online account.
 If you are a member, you can also find out more about how we process your personal data by reading the membership privacy notice.

-The RCPCH will retain user RCPCH Compass accounts for 5 years since last use unless the user makes a written request for deletion of the account by email to firstname.lastname@example.org.
-For more information about the RCPCH Compass site, please see the Compass privacy notice.
+The RCPCH will retain user RCPCH Learning accounts for 5 years since last use unless the user makes a written request for deletion of the account by email to email@example.com.
+For more information about the RCPCH Learning site, please see the RCPCH Learning privacy notice.